casper-network/ceps/text/0027-disabling-bids.md

 - Should inactive validators be treated differently from failing ones?
 - Should we even disable the bids of failing validators?
 - Should we slash parts of the bids of the validators we disable?
-- Can we remove the validator from the set of validators for the next era, or do we have to observe the `AUCTION_DELAY` here?

 ## Future possibilities